Clasikpaige/Clasikpaige/README.md

 I have worked on several open source projects and i am willing to learn more advance technologies to solve real life problems and enhance the development of magical things.

-enjoy working with Nextjs & react js for front-end developments also have experience with a variety of backend technologies. ,
+Have profience coding experience with languages thay includes : javascript, python , typescript also have experience with a variety of frontend -backend technologies. ,

 <!---
 Clasikpaige/Clasikpaige is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.